LSENS-BMI-EPFL/LSENS-DeepLabCut/README.md

 Get SCITAS access: Talk to Carl
 Set up cluster:
 1. Open Anaconda Prompt.
 Type: `ssh <gaspar id>@<cluster>.hpc.epfl.ch`
-- Cluster can be izar, jed, or helvetios for scitas clusters
+- Cluster has to be Kuma for DLC, as it is the only one with GPUs
 - You’ll be prompted to type your gaspar password
 - You will be dropped in your /home folder.
 This is to have “permanent” files with info or .sbatch files for running your routines.
 2. Mount LSENS server: